 Some red yeast rice products contain substantial amounts of monacolin K, which is chemically identical to the active ingredient in the cholesterol-lowering drug lovastatin.
 These products may lower blood cholesterol levels and can cause the same types of side effects and drug interactions as lovastatin.

-Other products contain little or no monacolin K. It is unknown whether these products have any effect on blood cholesterol levels.
+Other products contain little or no monacolin K. It is not known whether these products have any effect on blood cholesterol levels.

 Consumers have no way of knowing how much monacolin K is present in most products.
 The labels on these products usually state only the amount of red yeast rice that they contain, not the amount of monacolin K.

-The U.S. Food and Drug Administration (FDA) has determined that red yeast rice products that have more than the trace amounts of monacolin K are unapproved new drugs.
-Unapproved products should not be sold legally as dietary supplements.
+The U.S. Food and Drug Administration (FDA) has determined that red yeast rice products that contain more than trace amounts of monacolin K are unapproved new drugs and cannot be sold legally as dietary supplements.

 Some products contain a contaminant called citrinin, which can cause kidney failure.